telerik/winforms-docs/map/providers/bingmaps/bingrestmapprovider.md

 ![map-bingrestmapprovider 001](images/map-bingrestmapprovider001.png)

->note You must provide a Bing Maps Key to the provider for it to work.
+>tip You must provide a Bing Maps Key to the provider for it to work.
 To get your free Bing Maps Key, please refer to the following link: [Getting a Bing Maps Key](https://msdn.microsoft.com/en-us/library/ff428642.aspx).

->note Only billable transactions count towards the free-use limits for Basic keys, and Enterprise keys are only charged for billable transactions.
+>tip Only billable transactions count towards the free-use limits for Basic keys, and Enterprise keys are only charged for billable transactions.
 Non-billable transactions do not incur charges and do not count towards free-use limits.
 You can find additional information in the following link:  [Billable versus non-billable transactions](https://msdn.microsoft.com/en-us/library/ff859477.aspx).

 #### Using BingRestMapProvider